DesperatePeter/starsector-advanced-weapon-control/README.md

 ### Compatibility with other mods ###

 This mod should be compatible with other mods that provide custom AIs for their weapons, as long as they don't try to manipulate the weapon AI mid-combat.
-This mod will simply use the custom AI of that weapon as the base AI for that weapon.
+This mod will simply use the custom AI of that weapon as the base AI.

 If you are a mod-author and want to explicitly tell my mod to not tweak the AI of your weapon(s), include the weapon id into your mod's modSettings.json: